Is It Safe to Insert Gauze in a Stoma During Appliance Change?

 Feb 11, 2011 6:58 pm

-anyway i thought the info might be useful to some people here so i have posted the info below
+Anyway, I thought the info might be useful to some people here, so I have posted the info below.

-by the way coloplast have stopped making them now so maybe there was a reason for that
+By the way, Coloplast have stopped making them now, so maybe there was a reason for that.

-Managing your ColostomyPlugWhat is the Conseal plug?
+What is the Conseal plug?

 The Conseal plug is an additional method that can be used to assist in the management of your colostomy.
 It is very easy to use and can give you great freedom and control; you do not have to wear a pouch all day if using the plug.
-More importantly, the conseal plug is very discreet and can be used at your own discretion, either as a part of your daily routine or selectively as your activities vary throughout the day.
+More importantly, the Conseal plug is very discreet and can be used at your own discretion, either as a part of your daily routine or selectively as your activities vary throughout the day.
 The plug is a soft foam 'bung' which is attached to a flange.
-The bung is inserted into the stoma, where it expands, thus preventing faeces from leaving the bowel.
+The bung is inserted into the stoma, where it expands, thus preventing feces from leaving the bowel.

 bes0642